Columbia Pictures: 1990s

 On February 21, 1994, Columbia Pictures Television and TriStar Television merged to form Columbia TriStar Television (CTT), including the rights to Wheel of Fortune and Jeopardy! after CTT folded Merv Griffin Enterprises in June.
-That same year, the company also purchased Stewart Television, known for producing game shows such as Pyramid and Chain Reaction among others.
+That same year, the company also purchased Stewart Television, known for producing game shows such as Pyramid and Chain Reaction, among others.
 On July 21, 1995, Sony Pictures teamed up with Jim Henson Productions and created the joint venture Jim Henson Pictures.

-In the 1990s, Columbia announced plans for a rival James Bond franchise, since they owned the rights to Casino Royale and were planning to make a third version of Thunderball with Kevin McClory.
+In the 1990s, Columbia announced plans for a rival James Bond franchise since they owned the rights to Casino Royale and were planning to make a third version of Thunderball with Kevin McClory.
 MGM and Danjaq, LLC, owners of the franchise, sued Sony Pictures in 1997, with the legal dispute ending two years later in an out-of-court settlement.
-Sony traded the Casino Royale rights for $10 million, and the Spider-Man filming rights.
-The superhero became Columbia's most successful franchise: the first movie came out in 2002, and, as of 2021, there have been seven followup movies with US grosses in excess of $2.5 billion.
-Between the releases of the first and second sequels in 2004 and 2007, Sony led a consortium that purchased MGM – giving it distribution rights to the James Bond franchise.
+Sony traded the Casino Royale rights for $10 million, as well as the Spider-Man filming rights.
+The superhero became Columbia's most successful franchise: The first movie came out in 2002, and as of 2021, there have been seven follow-up movies with US grosses in excess of $2.5 billion.
+Between the releases of the first and second sequels in 2004 and 2007, Sony led a consortium that purchased MGM, giving it distribution rights to the James Bond franchise.

-In 1997, Columbia Pictures ranked as the highest-grossing movie studio in the United States with a gross of $1.256 billion.
+In 1997, Columbia Pictures ranked as the highest-grossing movie studio in the United States, with a gross of $1.256 billion.
 In 1998, Columbia and TriStar merged to form the Columbia TriStar Motion Picture Group (a.k.a.
 Columbia TriStar Pictures), though both studios still produce and distribute under their own names.
 Pascal retained her position as president of the newly united Columbia Pictures, while Lee became the combined studio's head of production.
 On December 8, 1998, Sony Pictures Entertainment relaunched the Screen Gems brand as a horror and independent film distribution company after shutting down Triumph Films.
 In 1999, TriStar Television was folded into CTT.
 Two years later, CPT was folded into CTT as well.